-As kids get older they often feel patronized by even the best efforts to connect.
+As kids get older, they often feel patronized by even the best efforts to connect.
 As a parent, you may start to feel discouraged or resentful.
 Even worse, you may be tempted to give up.
-But to give up is to communicate the message, “Loving you is just too hard.”
-This tends to lead to even more difficulty connecting.
+But to give up communicates messages like, “Loving you is just too hard.”
+And, “You’ll never change.”
+This tends to cause even greater disconnection.

-- Acknowledge that connection is hard and ask the kids for their ideas.
+- Acknowledge that connection can be challenging and ask the kids for their ideas.

 - Even if the kids don’t have any ideas or don’t want to talk at first, they will get the message, “You’re worth learning from and connecting with.”

 - Use whatever technology your kids use to message them simple notes.

 - A text message or email can go a long way toward building eventual bridges, as you communicate the basic message, “I love you and notice ________” (some positive thing your child did, or an example of growth or progress).

 - If your child is on a social media platform, invite them to teach you to use it and engage with their posts or use direct messaging to send encouraging messages.

 - Sit next to them while they focus on a favorite activity.